ArcovanBreda/CEConvDL2/blogpost.md

 Although color invariance has been achieved in various research areas, such as in facial recognition to mitigate the influence of lighting conditions [[7]](#color_invariance), some classification problems are color-dependent.
 Therefore, instead of training CNNs to classify images regardless of their color (invariance), it might be more beneficial to classify them using a color equivariant network.

 The Color Equivariant Convolutions (CEConvs) introduced in [[5]](#main) achieve equivariance to discrete hue shifts.
 Hue is represented in RGB space as a 3D rotation around the [1, 1, 1] axis.
-This approach utilizes group convolutions as introduced by [[1]](#group_convs) which can be equivariant to 3D rotations.
+This approach utilizes group convolutions as proposed by [[1]](#group_convs) which can be equivariant to 3D rotations.
 We reproduce the results showing the effectiveness of CEConvs on color-imbalanced and color-selective datasets, as well as their impact on image classification.
 We examine an ablation study to understand the impact of the number of discrete hue rotations on CEConvs, while also providing additional insights into the computational requirements.
 Finally, we extend the notion of color equivariance to different color spaces to overcome some limitations of the CEConvs.

 ## Recap on Group Equivariant Convolutions